Don't Worry Surrey:

 As well as having a number of physical benefits, exercise is hugely beneficial to your mental wellbeing.
 As you exercise, your body releases endorphins – a hormone described as nature’s antidepressant – which triggers a positive feeling in the body, increasing happiness and boosting energy levels.

-Or head to Surrey Sports Park to help you de-stress, recharge and stay focused!
+Head to Surrey Sports Park to help you de-stress, recharge and stay focused!
 A Gold SSP membership includes gym access, fitness and wellbeing classes, an Olympic sized pool and the annual membership features access to over 150 gyms across the country with BUCS UNIversal.
 Sign up via the Surrey SP app or contact sales@surreysportspark.co.uk.

 SurreyMoves+ is the free-to-use physical activity tracker app for Surrey students.
 Earn points for walking, running, swimming and cycling and redeem your points on a range of rewards including food and drink at University catering outlets and SurreyMoves+ branded merchandise.